steamship-core/autogpt-telegram-chatbot/README.md

 # Tutorial: Deploy your own AutoGPT Discord bot

-💛 Cretits to [yoheinakajima](https://twitter.com/yoheinakajima) for bringing [babyagi](https://github.com/yoheinakajima/babyagi) to life.
+💛 Credits to [yoheinakajima](https://twitter.com/yoheinakajima) for bringing [babyagi](https://github.com/yoheinakajima/babyagi) to life.

 This project contains the necessary scaffolding to deploy your own AutoGPT/BabyAGI via LangChain agents with memory.